 - Take a close look at that large wallpaper-style background image.
 Those can be huge files.
 Shrink them down as much as possible without ruining the image quality.

-One trick you can use to eat away at the background image size is to cut out the middle of the background image, and make it a flat color or transparent.
+One trick you can use to eat away at your background image size is to cut out the middle of the background image, and make it a flat color or even transparent.
 This can decrease the file size substantially.

-Shopify merchants don't really have to worry about this since we're a hosted solution, but others need to pay attention.
-Content delivery networks (CDNs) are fast becoming the go-to place to host your images and other media files.
-They can increase your page load times and help solve bandwidth issues.
+Shopify merchants don't really have to worry about this since we're a hosted solution, but others should pay close attention.
+Content delivery networks (CDNs) are a go-to place to host images and other media files.
+They can increase your page load speeds and help solve bandwidth issues.

 The one drawback is when it comes to backlinks.
 As you may know, backlinks are critical for SEO and the more backlinks you have, the better your site does in the search engines.

-By placing your images on a content delivery network, you are most likely removing the image from your domain and placing it on the domain of the content delivery network.
-So when someone links to your images, they are actually linking to the content delivery network website.
+By placing your images on a CDN, you are most likely removing the image from your domain and placing it on the domain of the CDN.
+So when someone links to your image, they are actually linking to the CDN domain.

-- Just because something is "trendy," don't follow the trend like sheep.
+- Just because something is "trendy" doesn’t mean you should follow it like a sheep.
 Determine if it is really the best move for your business first.

 - If your website is doing tons of business every month, then a CDN is most likely a good idea since it can help solve bandwidth issues.

-- If your site only gets in the "thousands" of visitors a day, chances are your current hosting situation can handle the load you are currently doing.
+- If your site only gets thousands of visitors a day right now, chances are your current hosting situation can handle the load.

-The entire point of optimizing your images is to help increase your bottom line.
-We've talked about reducing file sizes and getting the search engines to index them - but what about testing images to see what converts into more business?
+The entire point of optimizing your images is to help increase your bottom-line.
+We've talked about reducing file sizes and getting the search engines to index your images, but what about testing images to see what converts to more customers?

-- Test the Number of Product Images Per Page: Since loading time is an issue for some non-hosted ecommerce sites, you may find that reducing the number of images on a page will increase click-through rates and sales.
-But it's also possible that providing a lot of images per page (such as different views) will improve the user experience and lead to more sales.
-The only way to find this out is to test.
+- Test the number of product images per page: Since load times are an issue for some non-hosted ecommerce sites, you may find that reducing the number of images on a page will increase click through rates and sales.
+It's also possible that providing a lot of images per page will improve the user experience and lead to more sales.
+The only way to find this out is to test it.

-- Test What Angles Your Customers Prefer: You may find that by providing the views your customers want to see, it will increase overall loyalty.
-A great way to figure this out is to survey your customers about what they like the most when viewing product shots.
-Surveying your customers in general is always a great habit to get into, in general.
+- Test what angles your customers prefer: You may see an increase in customer loyalty by providing the views your customers want to see.
+A great way to figure this out is to survey your customers about what they liked the most when viewing your product shots.
+Surveying and talking to your customers is a great habit to get into, in general.
 Still, verify by testing.

-- Test How Many Product Listings You Should Have on Category Pages: 10, 20, 100 products?
-Test the number of products you list on category pages to see what works best for your customers and their shopping experience.
+- Test how many product listings you should have on category pages: 10, 20, 100 products?
+Test the number of products you list on category pages to see what works best for your customers.